Free, fast shipping with automatic refills. Easily pause or cancel anytime

 Zomig is a prescription medication designed to treat migraine headaches and lessen the severity of associated symptoms.
 You may have gotten used to frequent migraines and are resigned to a lifetime of painful headaches, but that doesn’t have to be the case any longer.
-Speak to your doctor about Zomig to see if it’s right for you.
+Contact us here at Nurx about Zomig to see if it’s right for you.
 Zomig is generally used to treat migraine headaches that are not relieved by over-the-counter pain relievers.
 This medication is only considered safe for individuals who are at least 18 years of age.

 Zomig works by constricting the blood vessels around the brain, resulting in the brain being unable to receive the pain signals associated with migraines.
 With this process taking place, those pesky side symptoms of migraines such as nausea and light and sound sensitivity are eliminated.